zulfadlizainal/nr-dimensioning/Part 6 Paging/3_Paging PDSCH RE Consumption/README.md

-# PDCCH CCE Consumption for Paging
+# PDSCH RE Consumption for Paging

-The objective of this calculation is to estimate the paging CCE consumption by UE based on paging demand and maximum supported UE per paging message.
-Few important components of paging design in 5G NR SA system will be considered such as TAC size, RNA (RAN Notification Area) size, implemented SSB beams, and CCE aggregation level.
+The objective of this calculation is to estimate the paging PDSCH RE consumption by UE based on paging demand and maximum supported UE per paging message.
+Few important components of paging design in 5G NR SA system will be considered such as TAC size, RNA (RAN Notification Area) size, implemented SSB beams, and paging bits size.

 ### Paging Frame Structure